 When it comes to skirt fit, fitting your backside can present a challenge.
 Melissa's size for her waist and hips can be all over the map with cut and sew patterns, and ready to wear skirts really frustrate her because they always need alteration.
 Melissa being an adventurous student of Learn and Make the Fair Fit Skirt, was willing to be an example of how to pad the form and adjust the pattern for all kinds of butt and hip variations.
 You'll get to learn what she learned in the course, and I use her as an example of how to fit skirts so that they flatter, not ride.

 Please note, this is just one example.
 You will learn how you can do the same exercise for yourself, regardless of how you compare in size and proportion to any one else.

-We draped and padded her mannequin together, adjusting for the shape of her body and working through a check fit, as you will learn in the course.
-As I continue to work with more and more students, it really becomes clear that no matter the various body types, we all follow the same process.
+Megan is a PHD fashion student at LSU university who also agreed to test the course.
+She is a an experienced draper, and it was helpful for me to see if she liked the methods that I teach as much as the methods she's learned previously.
+In the course Learn and Make the Fair Fit Dress, Megan and I draped and padded her mannequin together, adjusting for the shape of her body and working through a check fit.
+You will learn this as well in the course.
+As I continue to work with more and more students, it really becomes clear that no matter the various body types, we all start in a similar place and follow the same process.